DataDog/datadog-agent/docs/agent/secrets.md

 Also:
 - The executable will share the same environment variables than agent.
 - Never output sensitive information on STDERR.
-If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.
+If the binary exit with a different status code than `0` the Agent logs the standard error output of the executable to ease troubleshooting.

 #### Windows